Prenatal care in the United States

-Prenatal care in the United States is a health care preventive care protocol recommended to women with the goal to provide regular check-ups that allow obstetricians-gynecologists or midwives to detect, treat and prevent potential health problems throughout the course of pregnancy while promoting healthy lifestyles that benefit both mother and child.
-Patients are encouraged to attend monthly checkups during the first two trimesters and in the third trimester gradually increasing to weekly visits.
-Women who suspect they are pregnant can schedule pregnancy tests prior to 9 weeks gestation.
-Once pregnancy is confirmed an initial appointment is scheduled after 8 weeks gestation.
-Subsequent appointments consist of various tests ranging from blood pressure to glucose levels to check on the health of the mother and fetus.
-If not, appropriate treatment will then be provided to hinder any further complications.
+Prenatal care in the United States is a health care preventive care protocol recommended to women to provide regular check-ups that allow obstetricians-gynecologists, family medicine physicians, or midwives to detect, treat and prevent potential health problems throughout pregnancy while promoting healthy lifestyles that benefit both mother and child.
+Patients are encouraged to attend monthly checkups during the first two trimesters and in the third trimester, gradually increasing to weekly visits.
+Women who suspect they are pregnant can schedule pregnancy tests prior to 9 weeks of gestation.
+Once pregnancy is confirmed, an initial appointment is scheduled after 8 weeks of gestation.
+Subsequent appointments typically include various tests, ranging from blood pressure checks to glucose level assessments, to monitor the health of both the mother and fetus.
+If not, appropriate treatment will then be provided to prevent any further complications.

 Prenatal care in the United States started as a preventive measure against preeclampsia, which included program visits during which medical professionals conducted physical, history, and risk evaluations.
-Over the last century, prenatal care has shifted focus to low birth weight and other preventive conditions in order to decrease the rate of infant mortality.
-Increased use of prenatal care was found to decrease the rates of birth-weight-related mortality and other preventable medical ailments such as post-partum depression and infant injuries.
+Over the last century, prenatal care has shifted focus to low birth weight and other preventive conditions to decrease the rate of infant mortality.
+Increased use of prenatal care was found to reduce the rates of birth-weight-related mortality and other preventable medical ailments such as post-partum depression and infant injuries.

 The United States has socioeconomic disparities that prevent the equal adoption of prenatal care throughout the country.
-Various levels of prenatal care accessibility can be observed in both developing and developed countries such as the U.S. Although women can benefit from taking advantage of prenatal care, there exists varying degrees of health care accessibility between different demographics, by ethnicity, race, and income-level, throughout the United States.
+Various levels of prenatal care accessibility can be observed in both developing and developed countries, such as the U.S. Although women can benefit from taking advantage of prenatal care, there exists varying degrees of health care accessibility between different demographics, by ethnicity, race, and income-level, throughout the United States.
 Education level can also influence the utilization and accessibility of prenatal care.
 Nearly one-fifth of women in the United States do not access prenatal care during the first trimester of pregnancy.
-The prenatal health care system, along with personal attitudes all contribute to the utilization and accessibility of prenatal care.
-Suggested steps to improve prenatal care in the United States include the implementation of community-based health care programs, and the increase in number of those insured.
+The prenatal health care system, along with personal attitudes, all contribute to the utilization and accessibility of prenatal care.
+Suggested steps to improve prenatal care in the United States include the implementation of community-based healthcare programs and an increase in the number of those insured.